MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/aatp-integration.md

 # Azure Advanced Threat Protection integration

-*Applies to: Microsoft Cloud App Security*
+*Applies to: Microsoft Cloud App Security* git

-Microsoft Cloud App Security integrates with Azure Advanced Threat Protection (Azure ATP) to provide user entity behavioral analytics (UEBA) across a hybrid environment - both cloud app and on-premises, for more information, see [Tutorial: Investigate risky users](tutorial-ueba.md) For more information about the machine learning and behavioral analytics provided by Azure ATP, see [What is Azure ATP?](https://docs.microsoft.com/azure-advanced-threat-protection/what-is-atp).
+Microsoft Cloud App Security integrates with Azure Advanced Threat Protection (Azure ATP) to provide user entity behavioral analytics (UEBA) across a hybrid environment - both cloud app and on-premises, for more information, see [Tutorial: Investigate risky users](tutorial-ueba.md).
+For more information about the machine learning and behavioral analytics provided by Azure ATP, see [What is Azure ATP?](https://docs.microsoft.com/azure-advanced-threat-protection/what-is-atp)

 ## Prerequisites

 For complete user investigation across a hybrid environment, you must have:

 - A valid license for Azure ATP connected to your Active Directory instance
-- You must be a global admin to enable integration between Azure ATP and Microsoft Cloud App Security
+- You must be a Azure Active Directory global admin to enable integration between Azure ATP and Cloud App Security
-- If do not have Azure ATP, try it now

->[!NOTE]
+> [!NOTE]
+>
->If you don't have a subscription for Microsoft Cloud App Security, you will still be able to use the Cloud App Security portal to get Azure ATP insights.
+> - If you don't have a subscription for Microsoft Cloud App Security, you will still be able to use Cloud App Security to get Azure ATP insights.
+> - Azure ATP administrators may require new permissions to access Cloud App Security.
+To learn how to assign permissions to Cloud App Security, see [Manage admin access](manage-admins.md).

 ## Enable Azure Advanced Threat Protection